JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 Many data analysis tasks involve splitting a data set into groups, applying some functions to each of the groups and then combining the results.
 A standardized framework for handling this sort of computation is described in the paper "[The Split-Apply-Combine Strategy for Data Analysis](http://www.jstatsoft.org/v40/i01)", written by Hadley Wickham.

-The DataFrames package supports the Split-Apply-Combine strategy through the `by` function, which takes in three arguments: (1) a DataFrame, (2) one or more columns to split the DataFrame on, and (3) a function or expression to apply to each subset of the DataFrame.
+The DataFrames package supports the Split-Apply-Combine strategy through the `by` function, which takes in three arguments: (1) a `DataFrame`, (2) one or more columns to split the `DataFrame` on, and (3) a specification of one or more functions to apply to each subset of the `DataFrame`.
+This specification can be of the following forms:
+- a `col => function` pair indicating that `function` should be called with the vector of values for column `col`, which can be a column name or index
+- a `cols => function` pair indicating that `function` should be called with a named tuple holding columns `cols`, which can be a tuple or vector of names or indices
+- a (named) tuple or vector of such pairs, producing each a single separate column
+- a function which will be called with a `SubDataFrame` corresponding to each group; this form should be avoided due to its poor performance

+In all of these cases, the function can return either a single row or multiple rows, with a single or multiple columns:
+- a single value produces a single row and column per group
+- a named tuple or `DataFrameRow` produces a single row and one column per field
+- a vector produces a single column with one row per entry
+- a named tuple of vectors produces one column per field with one row per entry in the vectors
+- a `DataFrame` produces as many rows and columns as it contains; this return value should be avoided due to its poor performance

+The name for the resulting column can be chosen either by passing a named tuple of pairs, or by returning a named tuple or a data frame.
+If no name is provided, it is generated automatically.
+For functions taking a single column (first form), the input column name is concatenated with the function name: for standard functions like `mean` this will produce columns with names like `SepalLength_mean`; for anonymous functions like `x -> sqrt(x)^e`, the produced columns will be `SepalLength_function`.
+For functions taking multiple columns (second form), names are `x1`, `x2`, etc.

 We show several examples of the `by` function applied to the `iris` dataset below: